 - Night Owl ordinance: With the Night Owl ordinance in effect, citizens will stay up late and shops will remain open later.
 If you have more time to play the game at night, this ordinance is perfect for you.

 - Bell Boom ordinance: With the Bell Boom ordinance in effect, any items you sell will be worth more money.
-Your town’s economy will improve, and it’ll be easier for you to get rich quick.
+Your town’s economy will improve, and it’ll be easier for you to get rich quickly.

 Town Shops & Services